vgvishesh/vgvishesh.github.io/_posts/2024-6-23-Securing_API_connection_between_frontend_and_backend.md

 ---
 layout: post
-title:  "Securing frontend user's API requests to backend system"
+title:  "Safely Expose API first products to FrontEnd clients with Confidence!"
 author: vishesh gupta
-description: A simple hashing mechanism to secure the api requests originating from frontend to backend.
+description: A simple hashing mechanism to secure the api-keys from exploitation in requests originating from frontends.
 ---

 ## Problem